-Soft, slightly sweet crescent rolls are easy to make from scratch.
+You can make soft homemade crescent rolls at home and they are easier to make than you think.
 They are perfect for the holidays or just because.
 Make a batch and fall in love!

-These crescent rolls are delicious, and easy to make/ They are just a little bit sweet and very soft and light.
+These crescent rolls are delicious, and pretty simple to make.
+They are just a little bit sweet and very soft.

 The recipe makes a big batch of dough, but don’t worry, you can freeze the extra dough for even easier rolls later.
 It is so nice to have balls of crescent roll dough in the freezer!